allisonatwill/allisonatwill.github.io/_posts/2015-02-06-resource-constrained-budget-optimization.markdown

 <h2 class="section-heading">The role of housing in the reward function</h2>

 <p> Including the variable cost of utilities, I currently spend ~37% of my income on housing, +4% to the ideal budget split.
-Given my preference for saving over spending, I make this up by constaining my other expenses.</p>
+Given my preference for saving over spending, I make this up by constraining my other expenses.</p>

 <p>This was an acceptable tradeoff to me for several reasons.
 Most importantly, my apartment’s location allows me to gain in other resources some of what I trade financially.
 My daily commute to work is a 6 minute walk down the Filbert Steps.
 My apartment is also in an exceptionally beautiful part of San Francisco, which is emotionally beneficial to me. </p>